 - valid email address

-The edu-ID account can be created by the end users themselves or, if applicable, by their organisation.
+The edu-ID account only can be created by the end users themselves.

 If end users already have a digital identity from an organisation that operates a self-managed identity provider (IdP), the edu-ID account can also be derived from this digital identity.
 This creates a link to the account of the corresponding organisation and the existing attributes are automatically transferred to the edu-ID account.

 The edu-ID account may also be linked to one or more digital identities of an organisation and/or to additional identifiers after it has been established.
 Such linking may be necessary if the edu-ID is used to access certain services that require the identifiers of the linked accounts.

 3.2 Establishment, existence and deletion of the edu-ID account

 As long as end users have an active affiliation with an organisation, Switch, as the organisation's contractor, is not authorised to delete the edu-ID account.
 The edu-ID account of all other end users can be deleted at any time via firstname.lastname@example.org.

 Deletion of the edu-ID account results in the loss of the rights to use the edu-ID account and the associated functionalities.
 When the edu-ID account is deleted, all personal data will be deleted.
 The deleted edu-ID account cannot be restored.

 The deletion of the edu-ID account does not automatically lead to the deletion of the data that the service operators process when using the services.
 Deletion of this data must be requested from the service operators.